$2,123,358 | 1,939.14 ACRES | AVAILABLE

 The ranch does not have an abundance of structural improvements, however, there is a large equipment storage shed located near the main entrance, along with two sets of metal pipe livestock working pens.

 The Lagos Grande is a remarkable property that offers excellent livestock production potential as well as four season recreation.
 The property is offered for sale at $1,095 per acre.
-Property taxes are reasonable at approximately per year.

 For a taste of an older Texas, to walk the grounds of those hunting fields of yesteryear, this ranch possesses the flavor and vision from another time, a rare commodity in these current times.